 TAX rule (EEE): Investment in PPF is eligible for tax exemption u/s 80C IT act.
 Income is exempt from tax, and Redemption proceeds are not added to tax

 ELSS (Equity-Linked Savings Scheme): ELSS is an open ended diversified equity fund offered by mutual funds.
-In this scheme the investor’s money is chiefly invested in the portfolio of equity shares.
+In this scheme, the investor’s money is chiefly invested in the portfolio of equity shares.
 In the recent past, investment in ELSS has given very good returns to the investors even in the bearish market.

-Related article: Reverse mortgage loan scheme, windfall to senior citizen
+Click here to read: Reverse mortgage loan scheme, windfall to senior citizen